microsoft/api-guidelines/graph/deltas.md

 When a deltalink is returned, you must not return a nextLink.
 It signals to the client that all the current changes have been enumerated and that they should query back, with the deltaLink, at a later time.
 The deltaLink will be encoded and prefixed by the public Microsoft Graph URL automatically by the AGS before being returned to the client.

-When querying the the public deltaLink, the AGS will decode the deltaLink (value of \$deltatoken query parameter) that was provided by the workload and provide the decoded value as a query parameter named `deltaLink` to the workload when forwarding the request.
+When querying the public deltaLink, the AGS will decode the deltaLink (value of \$deltatoken query parameter) that was provided by the workload and provide the decoded value as a query parameter named `deltaLink` to the workload when forwarding the request.

 > Delta links and next links should not exceed 10k characters to avoid routing issues at the AGS level.

-### Handle filter, top and select query paremeters
+### Handle filter, top and select query parameters

-You should consider how these Odata query parameters may or may not be supported for optimizing the response:
+You should consider how these OData query parameters may or may not be supported for optimizing the response:

 - **\$select**: you **must** support the select query parameter to client applications to filter which properties they'd like to get in the response.
 - **\$filter**: you may support the filter query parameter to allow client applications to filter which objects they'd like to get from the response.
 - **\$top**: you may support the top query parameter to allow client applications to customize the number of results they'd like to get per page in the response. (see nextLink)
 - **\$expand**: you may support the expand query parameter to allow client applications to get additional linked entities they get in the response.
-- **\$oderby**: you may support the orderby query parameter to allow client applications to customize the order of the results they get in the response.
+- **\$orderby**: you may support the orderby query parameter to allow client applications to customize the order of the results they get in the response.
-- **\$skip**: you should **not** support the skip query parameter as it's behavior might conflict with with nextLink behavior already madated by delta query.
+- **\$skip**: you should **not** support the skip query parameter as it's behavior might conflict with nextLink behavior already mandated by delta query.
 - **\$count**: you may support the count query parameter to allow clients applications to get the count of items in the response along with the results.
 - **\$search**: you may support the search query parameter to allow clients applications to filter which objects they'd like to get from the response.
-- **\$format**: you should **not** support the format query parameter as the AGS is doing some data parsing and replacement before returing the response to clients applications and supports limited formats (JSON).
+- **\$format**: you should **not** support the format query parameter as the AGS is doing some data parsing and replacement before returning the response to clients applications and supports limited formats (JSON).

-> If you are building your API using ASP.NET MVC or ASP.NET core MVC you can leverage the OData library to parse and apply oData query paremeters to the delta feed.
+> If you are building your API using ASP.NET MVC or ASP.NET core MVC you can leverage the OData library to parse and apply oData query parameters to the delta feed.
 Make sure you [configure your service pipeline and add the enablequery tag](https://docs.microsoft.com/en-us/odata/webapi/first-odata-api).
 The library also allows you to [advertise non-support of some query parameters on object properties](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnet.odata.query.nonfilterableattribute?view=odata-aspnetcore-7.0) via attributes.
 > If you want more control over OData query options, you can additionally leverage the [ODataQueryOptions object](https://docs.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/supporting-odata-query-options#invoking-query-options-directly).

-> Odata query parameters will be added in the encoded delta/skip token provided to the client application so they do not have to add it to each request.
-They parameters will be decoded and provided to your workload API by the AGS in any subsequent request.
+> OData query parameters will be added in the encoded delta/skip token provided to the client application so they do not have to add it to each request.
+The parameters will be decoded and provided to your workload API by the AGS in any subsequent request.
 Updating the OData query parameters is not supported after an initial delta/skip token has been generated.
 The parameters stay consistent over time or the client application must restart the synchronization from scratch with the new parameters (querying delta API with no delta/skip token).

 ## How to get help

 Should you need any help during your design and implementation, there are a couple of ways you can reach out:

 - [Stackoverflow.com](https://stackoverflow.com): for any question that does not contain confidential, internal or customer related information.
 Example: questions about ASP.NET core MVC, questions about the OData libraries, etc.
-- [Internal Stackoverflow](https://stackoverflow.microsoft.com): for any question that might contain confidential or internal information.
+- [Internal StackOverflow](https://stackoverflow.microsoft.com): for any question that might contain confidential or internal information.
 Example: how do I configure the routing in AGS to do...
-- [Teams: Microsoft Graph > Delta query](https://teams.microsoft.com/l/channel/19%3a32dabdaf736a4c9482fc3d96967b2ea8%40thread.skype/Delta%2520query?groupId=6d279915-6f5d-452c-895b-7f4f82038843&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47): for any question that contains details really specific to your implementation, escalation of questions left unanswered on one of the stackoverflow platforms, ...
+- [Teams: Microsoft Graph > Delta query](https://teams.microsoft.com/l/channel/19%3a32dabdaf736a4c9482fc3d96967b2ea8%40thread.skype/Delta%2520query?groupId=6d279915-6f5d-452c-895b-7f4f82038843&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47): for any question that contains details really specific to your implementation, escalation of questions left unanswered on one of the StackOverflow platforms, ...

 Ask: please refrain from asking questions directly to the engineering team via either emails, Teams chat etc...
 This does not scale and it doesn't capture the question (and answer) for other people that might have the same question as you.
 You should always try to ask a question on stack overflow first before reaching out on the Teams channel.

 ## End to end testing

-You can use canary and ppe for end to end testing of the implementation as outlined in [the following documentation](https://msazure.visualstudio.com/One/_wiki/wikis/Microsoft%20Graph%20Partners/55110/Test-Using-VSTS-Repo).
+You can use Canary and PPE for end to end testing of the implementation as outlined in [the following documentation](../../../Rollout/Publish-schema/Test-using-VSTS-repo)/Rollout/Final-steps/Test-using-VSTS-repo).
 Private previews can be done by creating a _new version_ of Microsoft Graph as outlined in the documentation previously linked.